-Questions 10 to 15 must be answered if you will use either a full-face respirator or a selfcontained breathing apparatus (SCBA).
+Employees who will use either a full-face respirator OR a self-contained breathing apparatus (SCBA) MUST answer Questions 10 through 15:

 10. Have you ever lost vision in either eye temporarily or permanently?
-Yes / No

-11. Do you currently have any of the following vision problems? a.
+Yes / No 11.
+Do you currently have any of the following vision problems? a.
 Wear contact lenses b.
 Wear glasses c.
 Color blind d.
 Any other eye or vision problem Yes / No Yes / No Yes / No Yes / No 12.
 Have you ever had an injury to your ears, including a broken ear drum?
 Yes / No 13.
 Do you currently have any of the following hearing problems? a.
 Difficulty hearing b.
 Wear a hearing aid c.
 Any other hearing or ear problem Yes / No Yes / No Yes / No 14.
 Have you ever had a back injury?
-Yes / No 15.
-Do you currently have any of the following musculoskeletal problems? a.
+Yes / No 14.
+Have you ever had a back injury?
+15. Do you currently have any of the following musculoskeletal problems? a.
 Weakness in any of your arms, hands, legs, or feet b.
 Back pain c.
 Difficulty fully moving your arms and legs d.
 Pain or stiffness when you lean forward or backward at the waist e.
 Difficulty fully moving your head up or down f.
 Difficulty fully moving your head side to side g.
 Difficulty bending at your knees h.
 Difficulty squatting to the ground i.
 Climbing a flight of stairs or a ladder carrying more than 25 pounds j.
-Any other muscle or skeletal problem that interferes with using Yes / No Yes / No a respirator Yes / No
+Any other muscle or skeletal problem that interferes with using a respirator Yes / No Yes / No

 Part B. Section 1.
-The health care professional who will review this questionnaire may add these questions and any other questions not listed at their discretion.
+The health care professional who will review this questionnaire may - at their discretion - add these questions and any other questions pertinent to this evaluation.